 Added on 15 Mar 2026 · The Sunday Times · Direct Risks

 This extremely clickbait-y article gives some information about a recent tragedy involving Google Gemini if you pay attention to the direct quotations and read between the lines, but isn't insightful.
+Archived.

 ☣︎︎︎ Family of child injured in Canada school shooting sues OpenAI